!-- Powered by Hooligan Media -->

 You can use a handheld fan until your symptoms subside.

 Drinking a cup of coffee may also help relieve shortness of breath.
-Caffeine may help widen the airways, and a 2021 review even suggested that consuming it could help soothe some COVID-19 symptoms and work against SARS-CoV-2.
+Caffeine may help widen the airways, and

 Caffeine’s half-life is 3-5 hours, meaning that your body gets rid of half the caffeine content in this time.
 If caffeine helps to widen your airways, this is the amount of time it’s likely to have its most noticeable effects.